ZenatiSarah/JS_anim/README.md

 # anim-site

-Projet personnel en cours
-Page Home qui me permet de découvrir les animations avec javascript.
+Personal project in progress - Home page which allows me to discover animations with javascript.